If you are seeking to claim compensation following an accident in a supermarket, you have come to the right place.

 Under the Occupiers’ Liability Act 1957, supermarkets owe a duty of care to you once you enter their premises and the owners must take reasonable steps to maintain a safe environment.
 If you are a supermarket employee, your employers owe you a duty of care under the Health and Safety at Work etc. Act 1974.

-It is also possible for you to claim special damages, which cover any financial harm inflicted due to your injury.
-For example, you might suffer from post-traumatic stress disorder (PTSD) following a supermarket accident and need to take medication to deal with your PTSD.
+It is also possible for you to claim for financial losses incurred due to your injury.
+For example, you might suffer from post-traumatic stress disorder (PTSD) following a supermarket accident and need to take medication to deal with your symptoms.
 You could keep hold of your prescription bills to prove this expense.

 Our advisors offer a free consultation and can give you a more accurate estimate of what you might be owed.
 Furthermore, they could connect you to our panel of personal injury solicitors, but only if you have a valid claim.

-To understand how you can claim an accident in a supermarket compensation, we will discuss examples of how an accident may happen as a result of the supermarket’s negligence.
+To understand how you can claim compensation for an accident in a supermarket, we will discuss examples of how an accident may happen as a result of the supermarket’s negligence.
 Your shop accident claim could be successful if you were injured as a result of a supermarket breaching their duty of care to you.

 - Slips, trips or falls: An accident type, such as a sprained ankle, may be caused by a spillage of food and liquid.
 The occupiers should clear hazards as soon as is reasonably possible and, in the meantime, should erect a warning sign of the wet floor.